 Spiritual, Moral, Social and Cultural (SMSC) development at St Teresa’s

 At St Teresa’s our pupils are given regular opportunities to reflect on our Catholic faith and learn about the values and beliefs of other faiths.
 These opportunities are provided in Religious Education (RE) lessons, assemblies, visits to places of worship and through participation in our local Inter Faith week.
 Prayer and worship play a key part in our pupils’ Catholic education.
 Our pupils enjoy learning about themselves, others and the world around them.
 This happens in Personal, Social and Health Education (PSHE) lessons, Geography lessons and through school celebrations such as International Day, Remembrance Day.
 Our pupils are given the opportunity to understand human feelings and emotions, and how they impact on people.
 This underpins our Behaviour Policy and our expectations for how our children care, respect and value each other.
-Our pupils continually use their imagination and creativity in their learning in all subjects and are given regular opportunities to reflect on their experiences e.g. sharing learning highlights with the head teacher at afternoon tea sessions.
+Our pupils continually use their imagination and creativity in their learning in all subjects and are given regular opportunities to reflect on their experiences.

 At St Teresa’s our pupils have a good understanding of recognising the difference between right and wrong.
 This is reinforced through our Behaviour Policy which promotes positive behaviour.
 Class rules are agreed with pupils at the start of each school year and the school has six Golden Rules which every pupil is expected to follow.
 These are displayed throughout the school.
-Golden leaves, golden crosses, class points and team points are all given to reward good behaviour and learning.
 Our pupils understand the consequences of their behaviour and their actions.
 Circle time is used to develop our pupils’ moral values and concepts.
 This includes discussions on: personal rights and responsibilities, truth, justice, equality of opportunity and right and wrong.
-Additional support is given to children who need it to further develop positive behaviour skills e.g. participation in Bright Stars group or working with teachers from The Park (Education Support Centre).
+Additional support is given to children who need it to further develop positive behaviour skills e.g. participation in Nurture Group and Flourish.

 At St Teresa’s our pupils develop their social skills and are given opportunities to experience roles of responsibility, including being: school council reps, sports council reps, house team captains, Y6 citizens (helping teachers before the start of the school day) and playground buddies.
 Some of these are elected responsibilities and others are voluntary.
 We also have a buddy system whereby once a month, buddy classes spend time together completing learning activities.
 The older buddies also take responsibility for looking after their younger buddy at playtime.

-Our pupils also take part in PE and sports activities in teams with pupils from other year groups e.g. sports day, school games day, swimming galas, athletics tournaments, football training and matches, Arsenal Double Club and our free multi sports holiday clubs.
-We participate in local schools’ learning projects such as: the annual art exhibition, the performing arts show, the Y2 music festival and Words in the Woods projects.
+Our pupils also take part in PE and sports activities in teams with pupils from other year groups e.g. sports day, school games day, swimming galas, athletics tournaments, football training and matches and Arsenal Double Club.
+We participate in local schools’ learning projects such as: the annual art exhibition, the performing arts show and Words in the Woods projects.
 Y5 pupils learn about financial planning and budgeting with workshops provided by Metrobank.
 Y6 pupils have a week residential where they experience team work and co-operation.
 They also enjoy working together as they prepare for their end of year show.
 Our pupils have also participated in local community events, including: supporting our local food bank appeal (with our school council volunteering at the food bank) and our choir singing Christmas carols to the elderly, patients in a local hospital and to members of the local Alzheimer’s Society.